Kavinigamalath/UI-mockups-Coffee-shop-mobile-application/README.md

 ---

 ### 📌 Note:
-All images are mockups of a mobile application UI for a coffee shop project designed by **Kavini Gamalath**.
+All images are mockups of a mobile application UI for a coffee shop project.

-**Coffee Shop App UI** is a visual design created to showcase the user interface experience for a modern coffee shop mobile application.
-This app design aims to simplify the coffee ordering process and improve user satisfaction with an intuitive, easy-to-navigate interface.